-Many of Melbourne’s bridges, buildings, sewage systems, transport systems and highways were built in the late 19th century or during the post-war boom.
+Many of Melbourne’s bridges, buildings, sewerage systems, transport systems and highways were built in the late 19th century or during the post-war boom.

-In light of the increased pressure on these structures from the 4.6 million people that now call the city home, how much do we know about their durability and structural integrity?
+In light of the increased pressure on these structures from the 4.6 million people who now call the city home, how much do we know about their durability and structural integrity?

 Population pressures, engineering challenges